 We invite submissions of original research in topics related to the conference (see below for some examples).
 Please keep the deadlines in mind.

-Contributions from authors attending the SampTA conference are expected to be published in IEEE Xplore.
+Contributions from authors attending the SampTA conference will be published in IEEE Xplore.

 Formatting instructions